-System of research institutes
+System of Research Institutes

-Working with these basic conditions and the three new criteria, the Portfolio Committee analysed the extent to which each institute already meets the future conditions.
+Working with these basic conditions and the three new criteria, the Portfolio Committee analyzed the extent to which each institute already meets the future conditions.
 Its conclusion was that almost all the institutes in the current portfolio meet the basic conditions and, to varying degrees, the new criteria for national added value.
-In the view of the Committee, DANS (Data Archiving and Networked Services) and the Netherlands Institute for Advanced Study in the Humanities and Social Sciences (NIAS) are primarily facilitatory institutes.
+In the view of the Committee, DANS (Data Archiving and Networked Services) and the Netherlands Institute for Advanced Study in the Humanities and Social Sciences (NIAS) is primarily facilitatory institutes.

-The Academy and NWO share the Committee's view that DANS plays an important role in the development of 'open science' and that it should be positioned differently to the national research institutes.
-NIAS is also of a different nature to the other institutes within the portfolio.
+The Academy and NWO share the Committee's view that DANS plays an important role in the development of 'open science' and that it should be positioned differently from the national research institutes.
+NIAS is also of a different nature from the other institutes within the portfolio.
 The Academy endorses the Committee’s finding that the activities of NIAS are relevant and fit in well with the work of the Academy.